sinbag/EmpiricalErrorAnalysis/README.md

 ```
 ./build/exec -S --stype Jittered -I Disk --rad 0.25 --center 0.5 0.5 -A --atype var --nsamps  9 36 100 512  --nreps 1000 -G --ofile testDisk
 ```
+* Detailed description of all the parameters is added in the recent version of the course notes provided on the [project page](https://www.cs.dartmouth.edu/~wjarosz/publications/subr16fourier.html).

 **Pbrt-v3 Error Analyzer**

 * The interface also allow user to call PBRT-v3 code directly via python script (Make sure you have a cropwindow defined in the .pbrt scene file to select the region you are interested in):
   * To perform Variance analysis for pbrt-v3 generated images, user can directly call pbrt from the provided Analysis code (look for PBRTIntegrand in the code).
 Make sure you have a cropwindow defined in the .pbrt scene file to select the region you are interested in.
 Variance is computed in an online fashion without any reference image.
 To save time use --refnspp 1.